Tired of Reading? Please listen to the blog

 - Make Friends

 Once you organize your studies, it’s time to take a step back and make some friends.
-Medical schools can be challenging at times, and having good friends is essential to have a strong support system.
+Medical schools can be challenging at times, and having good friends is essential to having a strong support system.
 Besides, college time is meant to be enjoyed, but you will need people to share your joy.
 So, start making connections and friends early on.

 - Stay Motivated